 Director AAIC / Co-founder & Managing Director, AiLab

 Passionate about advancing women in technology (especially AI), Emma gives her time to develop community initiatives and events that encourage diversity – including being the co-founder and organiser of the Adelaide AI meetup series in South Australia.
 Emma is also a board advisor and provides mentoring for individuals and businesses in the technology community.

 Director AAIC / Manager, Strategy and Partnerships, Queensland AI Hub

 Join Our Affiliate Program

-Help set a vision for AI in Australia by applying to join the Australian AI Collective Affiliate Program.
+Help set a vision for AI in Australia by applying to join the Australia AI Collective Affiliate Program.

 Latest AAIC News